snakesilk/react-fullscreen/README.md

-# React Full Screen
+# React Fullscreen

-A React component that sets its children to full screen using the Fullscreen API, normalized using [fscreen](https://github.com/rafrex/fscreen).
+A React component that sets its children to fullscreen using the Fullscreen API, normalized using [fscreen](https://github.com/rafrex/fscreen).

 ## Usage